Time to read:4 minutes

 That’s all there is to it.

 Simply put, household clutter is anything sitting where you don’t want it to remain permanently.
 The laundry on your stairs.
 The hair clip in your underwear drawer.
 The bowl from the popcorn you ate in front of the TV last night.
 You probably have places where you’d rather all these things go.
 In the case of the things just mentioned, that would be the dresser, bathroom drawer, and the dishwasher, respectively.
 From there, it’s pretty apparent that if you want to cut or reduce household clutter, you first have to decide where each thing belongs.

 It’s that last bit that trips up most people.
 They look around their home and see so many things out-of-place that they can’t possibly imagine doing anything about it.
 But the solution to dealing with household clutter is much like that adage about how to eat an elephant: you do it one bite at a time.

 Start with one surface and look at everything that’s on it.
 Then work methodically:

 1. Toss the trash.
 This is often the bulk of clutter on horizontal surfaces in the kitchen and family room.
 Get it out of the way and suddenly the elephant task doesn’t seem nearly as huge.

 2. Put away things that belong nearby.
 Many times, the things on a surface belong in the same room, but someone was too lazy to actually put them away.
-On my kitchen island that usually means someone’s dirty drinking glass (which should go in the dishwasher), and the day’s mail (which should get processed immediately).
-Take care of what belongs in the same room where you’re working, and your elephant… I mean, mess… will get smaller quickly.
+On my kitchen island that usually means someone’s dirty dishes (which they never put in the dishwasher).
+Take care of what belongs in the same room where you’re working and your elephant… I mean, mess… will get smaller quickly.